algorand-devrel/django-staking-demo/README.md

 number of stakers.
 There is also no conversion between the value of the staked assest and the value of the reward asset.
 For this you would need an oracle.

+## Testing

+Use the `./deploy.sh` script to run through all the features of the contract.

+Use the `./update.sh` script to update the smart contract if you've modified it.

 ## Design Flow

 **Deployer**